ekline/ntnrg/charter.md

 Previous research work (DTNRG) focused on the delay and disruption tolerance required to communicate effectively in extreme connectivity-challenged scenarios (vis.
 RFC 4838).
+This this led to the creation of the DTNWG which has standardized BPv7 and BPSec, which are ready for operational use.
 Since that time, network nodes on aerospace platforms in the cislunar regime have seen a rapid rise in deployment and scale.
 This regime poses less extreme time constraints on connectivity, but the rapidity of change and variability of topologies that might be built among nodes moving through this environment present new challenges.

 The intended work products of the NTNRG include evaluation of the impact to inter-networking among NTN nodes imposed by these deployments as well as